A collision result for both non-Newtonian and heat conducting Newtonian compressible fluids: General assumptions

 and the ``$+1$'' on the right hand-side of \eqref{UnifBds} is a sole remainder of the force $\vc f$ on the right hand-side of \eqref{NSE}$_2$.
+Moreover, the implicit constant appearing in \eqref{UnifBds} is independent of the mass $m$ and the final time $T$.

 We remark that such bounds also hold true for other models of non-Newtonian fluids such as dissipative (measure-valued) solutions, see \cite{AbbatielloFeireisl2020}.
 However, the additional Reynolds stress appearing in the momentum equation for such type of solutions is not regular enough for our purposes, in particular, we need to work with weak solutions rather than dissipative ones.
+Since the present work does not focus on existence of weak solutions, for the definition of such we refer the reader to \cite{FeireislLiaoMalek2015}.